Waterborne Radon Removal in Connecticut and Westchester County NY

 Granular Activated Carbon (GAC) filtration removes radon and VOCs (Volatile Organic Compounds) by the process of "adsorption."
 This is a process where a gas or compound adheres to the surface of an adsorbent.
 In this case, the adsorbent is carbon.

-While EPA does not regulate what system should be used at what level, the state of Connecticut currently suggests that GAC can be considered for use to mitigate levels up to 10,000 pCi/L of waterborne radon.
+While EPA does not regulate what system should be used at what level, the state of Connecticut currently suggests that GAC can be considered to mitigate levels up to 10,000 pCi/L of waterborne radon.
 When concentrations exceed 10,000 pCi/L, aeration is the ideal technology to use.

 Contact us if you’d like more information about our waterborne radon removal process.
 Based in Stratford, we serve clients throughout Connecticut as well as portions of New York.